Needs-Based or Diagnostic assessment for Literacy Difficulties?

 Understanding assessment options within the New Zealand education system

-When a child struggles with reading or spelling, families are often told they need an assessment.
-What is less clear is what type of assessments are available and how these different types of assessment may best support your child.
+When a child struggles with reading or spelling, families are often directed to look at getting a dyslexia assessment.
+What is less clear though is; what are the options for assessing literacy difficulties and how do you pick the best-fitting option for your situation.

 In New Zealand, the assessment choice looks different from many overseas systems.
 Schools here are designed to respond to learning needs, not diagnostic labels.
 It is perhaps one of the most sterling attributes of the education system, as set up by the Ministry of Education; an education system that not categorise entire school populations relative to diagnostic labels in order to provide access to appropriate supports.
 Instead, the Ministry of Education provides support based on understanding of needs.
-This means that having—or not having—a formal diagnosis does not determine access to funding or learning support at school.
+This means that having or not having a formal diagnosis does not determine access to learning support at school.
 Instead, having clear practical information about a child’s literacy skills, and any oral language or cognitive processes impacting literacy learning process, is what matters most relative to how New Zealand’s education system works.

 What is a needs-based assessment?